jordandeklerk/moderndid/README.md

 ## Sub-Modules for DiD Estimators

 Each subpackage below is designed as a self-contained module with its own estimators, inference procedures, and visualization tools, while sharing common infrastructure for data handling and computation.
-This modular architecture allows researchers to use exactly the methods they need while benefiting from a unified interface and consistent design principles across all DiD approaches.
+This architecture choice aims to allow researchers to use exactly the methods they need while benefiting from a unified interface and consistent design principles across all DiD approaches.

 **Core DiD Estimators**